-A matched termination is a resistive device that matches the cable's impedance and connects the center conductor to the shield.
-When a TDR's signal encounters this type of termination it is absorbed and does not produce a reflection.
+A matched termination is a resistive device that matches the cable's impedance and connects across the wires in the pair.
+When a TDR's signal encounters this type of termination, it is absorbed and does not produce a reflection.
 The TDR trace for either a pulse or step TDR will remain horizontal across the entire display never indicating an end to the cable.
 A matched termination should be suspected whenever the cable's end is not found at distances well beyond the estimated physical end of the cable.

 Cables connected to transmission and receiver equipment will most likely be connected to a matched termination.
-Cables connected to an antenna will appear as an open or as a short depending upon the antenna's design.